A cone theorem for nef curves: Running the Minimal Model Program

 \begin{proof} If $(X,\Delta)$ is a klt pair and $H$ is an ample divisor, then Lemma \ref{ampleqlinearklt} guarantees the existence of an effective divisor $W$, $\mathbb{R}$-linearly equivalent to $H$, such that $(X,\Delta + W)$ is a klt pair.
 Using this fact inductively, we find effective $W_{j}$, $\mathbb{R}$-linearly equivalent to $H_{j}$, such that $(X, \Delta + \sum W_{j})$ is klt.
 Finally, recall that if $(X,\Delta + D)$ is any klt pair, then so is $(X,\Delta + D')$ for every effective $D' \leq D$.
 Thus any sum of the $W_{j}$ with smaller coefficients still yields a klt pair. \end{proof}

-In order to limit ourselves to finitely many curves in Theorem \ref{nefcone}, we need to use finiteness of ample models as proved in \cite{bchm06}.
-The particular result we need is the following: \begin{thrm}[\cite{bchm06}, Corollaries 1.1.5 and 1.3.2] Let $(X,\Delta)$ be a $\mathbb{Q}$-factorial klt pair, and let $A$ be an ample divisor on $X$.
+In order to prove local finiteness of the rays in Theorem \ref{firsttheorem}, we need to use finiteness of ample models as proved in \cite{bchm06}.
+The particular result we need is the following: \begin{thrm}[\cite{bchm06}, Corollaries 1.1.5 and 1.3.2] Let $(X,\Delta)$ be a $\mathbb{Q}$-factorial klt pair and let $A$ be an ample divisor on $X$.
 Suppose $V$ is a finite dimensional subspace of the space of real Weil divisors.
 Define

 For every $\Gamma \in \mathcal{E}_{A}$, we can run the minimal model program for $D := K_{X} + \Delta + A + \Gamma$.
 If $D$ lies on the boundary of the pseudo-effective cone, this will result in a birational contraction $\phi_{i}: X \dashrightarrow X_{i}$ with a Mori fiber space structure $g_{i}: X_{i} \to Z_{i}$, where $K_{X_{i}} + \phi_{i*}(\Delta + A + \Gamma)$ vanishes on every curve contracted by $g_{i}$.